ccs-amsterdam/r-course-material/tutorials/R_sem_1_lavaan.md

 The authors state that the sample is representative for the US.
 Participants are on average M = 46.91 years old and 42.6% are female.

-The data sets includes items that measured:
+The data sets includes the following scales:

 -   Perceived benefits of using Facebook (FB.BEN\*)
 -   Perceived concerns (PRI.CON\*)